sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/05-connecting-to-data-sources-using-jndi.markdown

     import com.liferay.portal.kernel.util.PortalClassLoaderUtil;

 In traditional Java EE environments, you can access the application server's JNDI API directly.
-In @product@'s OSGi environment, you must use
-@product@'s classloader to access it.
-The example code sets @product@'s classloader on the thread to access the classes needed to use JNDI.
+In @product@'s OSGi environment, you must use @product@'s classloader to access it.
+The example code sets @product@'s classloader on the thread to access the JNDI APi.
 After working with the data source, the code reinstates the thread's original classloader.

 +$$$